-The 1994 Plan recommended a bypass to avoid significantly widening MD 355 ("Old Frederick" Road) through the Clarksburg Historic District and to provide an alternate route when emergencies cause full or partial closures on I-270 or MD 355.
-It would also accommodate future access to the Miles-Coppola properties and the Corridor Cities Transitway, as it transitions from Observation Drive and then continues onto the bypass.
-The Plan further proposed a transit station at the intersection of the bypass and Redgrave Place.
+The 1994 Master Plan recommended a bypass to avoid a significant widening of MD 355 through the Clarksburg Historic District.
+This bypass further provides an alternate route when emergencies cause full or partial closures on I-270 or MD 355.
+It also provides future access to the Miles-Coppola properties.
+In addition, the Corridor Cities Transitway is planned for Observation Drive and it continues onto the bypass.
+A transit station is proposed at its intersection with Redgrave Place.